Marsh Dweller Fishing

 Horsepower per Engine: 70

-Ready for an awesome day of sight fishing in St. Augustine?
+Ready for some serious sight fishing action in St Augustine?
 Captain Dan's got you covered with this 3-hour trip on the Florida Flats.
-You'll be targeting those prized redfish in shallow waters, using top-notch gear and bait that's all provided.
-Don't worry if you're new to fishing - Captain Dan knows his stuff and will make sure you have a great time out there.
-Keep an eye out for redfish, trout, and other local species as you soak in the natural beauty around you.
+You'll be targeting prized Redfish in shallow waters, using top-notch gear and live bait provided by the captain.
+Whether you're a pro angler or trying it for the first time, Captain Dan's expertise will make sure you have a great day on the water.
+Keep your eyes peeled for Redfish, Trout, and other species as you soak in the natural beauty around you.
 At the end of your trip, Captain Dan will clean and fillet your catch so you can enjoy it fresh.
-Just bring along some snacks and drinks, and get ready for a fun day on the water.
-Remember, deposits can't be refunded, so lock in your spot for this cool fishing adventure!
+Just bring along your favorite snacks and drinks, and get ready for a memorable fishing experience.
+Remember, deposits are non-refundable, so book with confidence and get ready to reel in some Florida favorites!

 Marsh Dweller Fishing